unaschneck/pydar/README.md

 ## TODO:
 ### TODO Code:
+* collect no_bidr dynamically, check if has a BIDR when saving
 * split up extract_flyby_parameters based on which .csv files need to be updated into a new script
 * access flyby information based on latitude longitude (return swath coverage)
 * CSV from handbook: SAR Swath Details (Appendix 4, pg.
 136-139) - sar_swatch_details.csv